-The complexity of love relationships, and how they are affected by various life events, is quite extensive.
-Much more so if we enter into the subject of how to forgive when you cannot forget.
+The complexity of romantic relationships, and how they are affected by different life events, is quite extensive.
+Much more so if we get into the subject of how to forgive when you cannot forget.

 A grudge or resentment is something we have all experienced at one time or another, but when the person to whom this burden is being directed is someone close, the consequences will be greater.
 A father, a mother, a child or sibling, and of course, our romantic partners.

 Even so, you have to consider a great truth of life, one that I am going to reveal to you at this moment, and that is that you do not have to forget to forgive.
 Forgiveness is often just remembering without hurting, getting rid of negative burdens and moving on.

 God has taught us over and over again the value of forgiveness, its importance in this world, and how capable we are of doing His will.
 So, it is up to you to find the best tools for this purpose.

 The keys for how to forgive

 In my consultations, it is painful to see how some marriages consider that forgiveness a one-time event.
 Forgiveness is a process.
 In the same way that a wound takes time to heal, the emotional wound produced by the wrongdoing also takes time to heal.
 For this reason, after you decide to extend the gift of forgiveness, you will find yourself remembering the painful experience.

 If your spouse decides to forgive you today for forgetting the wedding anniversary, it does not mean that tomorrow everything will be solved with a “sorry.”
 The same thing happens with bigger mistakes, so if you as a couple and as individuals have decided to provide the gift of forgiveness to your spouse, it is important to be patient through this healing process.